 In the meantime, rock your locks with your fork and get wild Alaskan salmon on your team.

 Sara Gottfried, MD is the author of the new book, Younger: A Breakthrough Program to Reset Your Genes, Reverse Aging, and Turn Back the Clock 10 Years.
 She’s the two-time New York Times bestselling author of The Hormone Cure and The Hormone Reset Diet.
 After graduating from Harvard Medical School and MIT, Dr. Gottfried completed her residency at the University of California at San Francisco.
-She is a board-certified gynecologist who teaches natural hormone balancing in her novel online programs so that women can lose weight, detoxify, and slow down aging.
-Dr. Gottfried lives in Berkeley, CA with her husband and two daughters.
+She is a board-certified gynecologist who is changing the conversation about women’s health and aging.
+Dr. Gottfried lives in Berkeley, CA with her family.

 Cansev, M..
 “Synaptogenesis: Modulation by Availability of Membrane Phospholipid Precursors.”
 Neuromolecular Medicine (2016): 1-15.